aspiringpro/marcusreed-ed838/src/pages/index.md

           fastest, most user-friendly websites and apps for my clients.
 Just know that the site or application that I develop for you, will be elegant, functional, blazing-fast, and extremely effective.

+          > Creativity is a highfalutin word for the work I have to do between now and Tuesday. –Ray Kroc
       - title: Branding
         content: >-
           Branding involves much more than a designing a pretty logo and a fancy